How can we expect to make a positive change in the world if we cannot first influence ourselves?

 Recently I have been using the 20 | 10 working method similar to the pomodoro technique.

-When the 20 minutes is up, take a 10-minute break to do whatever you want before repeating.
+Then take a 10-minute break to do whatever you want before repeating.

 3. Complaining is a Long Battle